Racer159/jackal/docs/3-create-a-zarf-package/4-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** Only include this component when a matching '--flavor' is specified on 'zarf package create'
+**Description:** Only include this component when a matching '--flavor' is specified on 'jackal package create'

 |          |          |
 | -------- | -------- |